tiyajp/hydejack-starter-kit/about.md

 ---
 ![](assets/img/wall.jpeg)

-I'm an inquisitive person pursuing my career as a Backend Engineer in a startup.I love experimenting and find myself in harmony with the startup culture.

 *I'm curious; curious about how cleverly this world is crafted and the immense power humans possess, which could change the world*